swatisingh0107/OJDatasetAnalysis/README.md

 **Featureset1 <- StoreID+PriceCH+LoyalCH+PctDiscMM+PctDiscCH+ListPriceDiff**

 Now how do we decide which variables to eliminate.
-The importance can be estimated using a ROC curve analysis conducted for each attribute.
+We will construct a Learning Vector Quantization (LVQ) model and then use varImp to estimate the variable importance.

 ### Rank features by importance
 ```{r}